SteveVitali/Tetris/README.md

 - `HelpWindow`
   - The `HelpWindow` is a `JFXPanel` that contains game instructions in HTML format.
 The HTML and CSS are located in the `/help` directory.

+## Navigation Bars
+- `NavigationBarUpper`
+  - This class extends `JMenuBar` and is used for the upper navigation bar.
+    It communicates with the`AppController` to act on the events that occur, and the `AppController` also communicates with it to keep its buttons in the appropriate state.
+- `NavigationBarLower`
+  - This is another `JMenuBar`, except it sits on the bottom of the screen and contains buttons that can toggle volume and the light/dark theme.

 ## Tetris Game Classes
 - `TetrisController`